Dual Enrollment Program

 Choose from any of ECC’s general education courses, ranging from biology and chemistry to music and theatre.

 Dual-enrollment courses are open to high school and homeschooled students who have demonstrated college readiness through their scores on the ACT, SAT or ECC placement tests.
-For details, download the secondary/home-school student admission process and permission form.
+For details, download the secondary/home-school student admission process and permission form - PDF.

 How to Apply